mronkain/artmr/README.md

 ## Usage

-Load a start list with the command line option `-c`, format is `bib,name,category`, one per line.
+Load a start list with the command line option `-c`, format is `number,name,category,team`, one per line.
 You can also load a start list with F3 from the start list screen.
 Names and numbers should be unique and categories are optional but free-form.
+See `competitors.example.txt` for an example file.

 Use the Start List view to mark actually starting competitors and then continue on to the Timing screen.